Figure Logo

 4. Work with a Financial Planner - A professional opinion on your finances can help.
 If you don’t have access to this option, confiding in a friend or family member for advice can help you regain control.

 5. Use Home Equity - If you have home equity and are employed, you are in luck.
-Instead of paying high interest rates on a personal loan or credit cardDisclaimer1, you can quickly reduce debt and save money from the get-go.
+Instead of paying high interest rates on a personal loan or credit card1navigates to numbered disclaimer, you can quickly reduce debt and save money from the get-go.

 Homeowners have an advantage.